 - Comey said he leaked a memo about his meeting with Trump through a friend at Columbia to the NYT in hopes of getting a special counsel appointed.

 - Comey testified he has given his memos to Mueller, and suggested the special counsel is investigating Trump for obstruction of justice.

 - Comey said there was no doubt that Russia interfered in our election, saying, “they’re coming after America” and “they will be back.”
 He also noted this is an attack on our democracy, not a particular political party.

-- Trump’s lawyer, Kasowitz responded, included a written statement where he misspelled President.
+- Trump’s lawyer, Marc Kasowitz, responded, including a written statement where he misspelled “President.”
 He also got the timeline of the Comey memo wrong, and falsely accused Comey of leaking classified information.